swiftlang/swift-evolution/proposals/0430-transferring-parameters-and-results.md

 struct S {
   let ns: NonSendable

-  func getNonSendableInvalid() -> sendable NonSendable {
+  func getNonSendableInvalid() -> sending NonSendable {
     // error: sending 'self.ns' may cause a data race
-    // note: main actor-isolated 'self.ns' is returned as a 'sendable' result.
+    // note: main actor-isolated 'self.ns' is returned as a 'sending' result.
     //       Caller uses could race against main actor-isolated uses. return ns
   }

-  func getNonSendable() -> sendable NonSendable {
+  func getNonSendable() -> sending NonSendable {
     return NonSendable() // okay
   }
 }
 ```

-The caller of a function returning a `sendable` result can assume the value is
+The caller of a function returning a `sending` result can assume the value is
 in a disconnected region, enabling non-`Sendable` typed result values to cross
 an actor isolation boundary: